ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 # CalendarWare recurrence expander

 You're the co-founder and backend developer at CalendarWare, Inc., a Roskilde-based startup specializing in next generation calendar solutions.
-Among the company's innovative, future products are plugins for Umbraco, Drupal, and SharePoint, adding calendars with advanced appointment recurrence features.
-If you have a Google account, its calendar actually provides a subset of these expansion features.
+Among the company's innovative, future products are plugins for Umbraco, Drupal, and SharePoint, adding calendars with advanced appointment recurrence features, akin to Google Calendar.

-In the near future, the recurrence expander backend underlying the plugins is also to be integrated into custom project planning software and payment systems to generate project and payment schedules.
+In the near future, the plan is to expand and integrate the calendar plugins with custom project planning software and payment systems to generate project and payment schedules.
 In all cases, advanced date arithmetic is required, including the ability to handle recurrence exceptions for such dates as holidays and vacations.

-These offerings are typically composed of a frontend and a backend part.
+The plugins are typically composed of a frontend and a backend part.
 The frontend varies greatly with each content management, project planning, or payment scheduling system.
 As luck would have it, your co-founder is a skilled frontend developer who implements her part using the latest fad in frontend technologies.
-But for the backend, your skills are required to turn the provided recurrence pattern into actual dates on which to display appointments in the frontend.
+But for designing and developing the backend, your skills are required to turn the recurrence patterns into an appointment series to display in the frontend.

-In close cooperation, the two of you have agreed on the frontend and backed requirements for the first prototype.
+In close cooperation, the two of you have agreed on the frontend and backed requirements for the initial prototype.
 As you've adopted the latest and greatest in agile methodologies, lengthy requirement documents are a thing of the past.
-Instead, you mostly work from screenshots and examples and iron out uncertainties as you go.
+Instead, you work from screenshots and example patterns and address unclear or missing requirements as you encouter those.

-While your partner develops the frontend, your job is to develop the backend based on these screenshots, examples, and below requirements:
+Based on these screenshots and example patterns, your partner has started developing the frontend.
+Your job is to develop the backend to support these screenshots and examples, taking into account the requirements below:

   - For the backend to be easily consumed by various frontends, it must be implemented using open communication standards and capable of receiving requests and returning responses in JSON and XML formats.
 Specifically, the backend must be an ASP.NET WebAPI service.

-  - Provided with a recurring appointment, the web service must expand it into a series of appointments such that they satisfy the recurrence pattern provided by the frontend.
+  - Provided with a recurrence pattern, serialized as XML or JSON by the frontend and deserialized into an object by ASP.NET WebAPI, the web service must expand it into a series of dates that satisfy the recurrence pattern.

+  - To ensure the backend works correctly and reliably -- and keeps doing so -- it must be accompanied by automated integration tests.
+These should only exercise the public API of the web service, simulating a client calling it.

-  - The backend must only use classes provided by Microsoft as part of the .NET framework or ASP.NET.
+  - The backend must only use classes which are part of the .NET framework or ASP.NET.
 No third-party date expansion code is allowed.
-It could potentially infringe on another party's copyright.
+It could potentially infringe on another company's copyright or patents.

+  - In developing the web service and integration tests, make use of the object-oriented language and library constructs covered in the course.
+Don't try to shoehorn each and every construct into the design and implementation, but evaluate alternatives against the intended outcome and pick one that meets your needs.

   - Focus on making the code as human-readable as possible through good naming of classes, methods, variables, and so forth.
-The code should also be nicely separated into classes and method so as to avoid code duplication and further human communication and readability.
+The code should be nicely separated into classes and method so as to avoid code duplication and further human communication and readability.

-  - To ensure the backend works reliably, it must be accompanied with automated integration tests exercising the public API of the web service and hence its various recurrence expansions.
-The Integration tests must accompany the web service and simulate a client calling it.

-  - In developing the application, where applicable, make use of proper language constructs and libraries covered in the course.
-Don't try to shoehorn each and every construct into the application, but evaluate each against your intended design and pick the one you decide is right.

   - To communicate key design decisions to your co-founder, future self, and potential investors, you must create and maintain a document of no more than four pages.
-It should be an experience report emphasizing the "why" of key design decisions, algorithms used and their trade-offs.
-	In addition, include an example of the underlying web service request and response for a recurrence pattern of your choice.
+Think of it as an experience report emphasizing the "why" of key design decisions, algorithms used and their trade-offs.
+In addition, include an example of the web service's XML and JSON request and response for a recurrence pattern of your choice.

   - It's encouraged, though not a strict functional requirement, that you keep source code under version control using Github.
-Doing so enhances team collaboration and makes development easier when you want to undo code changes and revert to a known state.
+Doing so enhances team collaboration and makes it easier for you to undo code changes and revert to a known state.

 ## Deadlines

 Source code and documentation must be provided to your co-founder and two tech-savvy potential investors no later than June 7, 2015 at 11.59pm or CalendarWare, Inc. risks bankruptcy.

-On June 16, 2015, your co-founder and you are to pitch your backend to the two potential investors.
-Unfortunately, your partner is down with the flu and you alone must prepare a presentation and time it for about 13 minutes.
-Make sure to include key points from last week's experience report -- investors are busy people so assume only one has read it -- and a demo of the web service in action.
-Following your presentation, you and the potential investors will discuss your backend in particular and backend topics in general.
+On June 16, 2015, your partner and you are to pitch your backend to the two potential investors.
+Unfortunately, your partner has come down with the flu and you alone must prepare a 13 minutes presentation.
+Make sure to include key points from the experience report -- investors are busy people so assume only one has read the report -- and a demo of the web service in action.
+Following the presentation, you and the potential investors will discuss your backend in particular and backend topics in general.

 ## Screenshots and examples

-To better understand the backend requirements, the screenshots and prose below are accompanied by examples of recurrence patterns and their expanded forms.
-For each example, it's assumed the recurring appointment starts on May 1, 2015 and repeats for five occurrences.
+To better understand the backend requirements, the screenshots and prose below are accompanied by examples of recurrence patterns and what they expand to.
+For each example, it's assumed the recurrence pattern starts on May 1, 2015 and repeats for five occurrences.

-Each of the examples in the weekly, monthly, and yearly sections below includes the lists of dates which the frontend expects to get back from the web service.
-To put the web service's role in perspective, with these dates in hand, the frontend clones the recurrence appointment, excluding the recurrence part.
-In its place goes the specific start and end date information, in effect turning the recurring appointment into a series of single, non-recurring appointments to be added to the calendar by the frontend.
+Given a pattern, the frontend expects the backend to return its expanded form.
+With these dates in hand, the frontend clones the recurrence appointment, excluding the recurrence part.
+In its place goes the specific start and end date information, in effect turning the recurring appointment into a series of single, non-recurring appointments to be displayed on the calendar.

 ### Single, non-recurring appointments

-After you navigate to the calendar in one of the content management systems and select New appointment, the following dialog box appears.
-It enables you to create a simple non-recurring appointment:
+After you navigate to the calendar in one of the content management systems and select *New appointment*, the following dialog box appears.
+It enables you to create a single, non-recurring appointment:

 ![Empty appointment](Empty-appointment.png)